-Failure to comply with any of the above may result in expulsion from the Tulsa Little League Baseball fields or removal from LaFortune Park complex.
+Failure to comply with any of the above may result in expulsion or removal from LaFortune Park baseball complex.

 IS YOUR CHILD'S BASEBALL FIELD SAFE?

 Everyone is encouraged to become involved in keeping your child's baseball field safe.
 Any time you notice anything that could be a hazard, SPEAK UP!!
 Don't be afraid to point out where fencing is needed or any existing fencing that needs repair, such as the backstop or overthrow areas in front of the benches or dugouts that may be damaged.
 Dugouts should be free from broken glass, metal, rocks and other debris.